thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - (CUP, 3CB Factions) Horizon Islands Legion (HIL) Unit Roster

 ### Changes
+- Separate save ID for Antistasi Plus (prevents Antistasi Community Version saves loading which does not work on Antistasi Plus)
 - Radioman call support time reduced to 45 seconds, cooldown to 15 minutes
 - Changed respawn key from E to R when laying unconscious
 - Fixed inability to move HQ assets on HQ border